wuyudd/CS165_Project/README.md

 Our project focuses on "Domain Adaptation under Label Shift with Active Learning Setting".

-Details can be found in our report (We will put it on Github after deadline).
+Details can be found in our report.

 Thanks to Anqi Liu for providing the codes for Regularized Learning For Domian Adaptation Under Label Shift (RLLS) and all other help.